gramineproject/graphene/Documentation/oldwiki/Introduction-to-Intel-SGX-Support.md

 If the Graphene SGX driver is successfully installed, and the Intel SDK aesmd service is up and running (see [here](https://github.com/01org/linux-sgx#start-or-stop-aesmd-service) for more information), we can acquire enclave token to launch Graphene library OS.
 Use the token tool `Pal/src/host/Linux-SGX/signer/pal-sgx-get-token` to connect with the aesmd service and retrieve the token.

-For applications that are prepared in the Graphene library OS source, just type 'make SGX_RUN=1' in the correspondent directories.
+For applications that are prepared in the Graphene library OS source, just type 'make SGX=1 sgx-tokens' in the correspondent directories.
 The scripts are automated to retrieve the tokens for the applications.

 With the manifest (`.manifest.sgx`), the signature (`.sig`) and the token (`.token`) ready, we can now launch Graphene Library OS to run the application.
 Graphene provides three options for specifying the programs and manifest files: